What SurferSEO Is (Beyond “Content Optimization”)?

 Over-Optimization: The Fastest Way to Make Surfer Content Look “Manufactured”?

-Surfer can speed up content creation, but speed without editorial judgment creates patterns that algorithms—and humans—start to distrust.
+Surfer can speed up content creation, but speed without editorial judgment creates patterns that algorithms, and humans, start to distrust.
 This is where over-optimization becomes the silent killer.

 Most over-optimized Surfer content looks like this: